 Without going into too much detail, most homes leak enough to meet this basic standard for “enough” ventilation.
 It’s a low bar to clear, though, and many people want a more sophisticated ventilation method to improve indoor air quality and comfort.

 If that sounds like you, where do you start?

 These are your best options for mechanical ventilation

 The most common types of mechanical ventilation are the negative pressure solutions found in most homes: bath and kitchen fans.

 As noted above, any time you run one of these fans, you unwittingly bring in unfiltered air from the outdoors (or your attic or crawlspace) to replace the air you exhausted.
 That air probably isn’t very clean.

 Thankfully, positive pressure or balanced ventilation solutions allow you to bring in fresh, filtered air from outside.
-Instead of forcing dirtier air into your home through gaps in the envelope, you actually force the "old" air out through those same gaps.
-Or, if you're using a balanced system, the old air exits through the ventilation equipment.
+Instead of forcing dirtier air into your home through gaps in the envelope, you force the “old” air out through those same gaps.
+Or, if you’re using a balanced system, the old air exits through the ventilation equipment.